vzctl/RationalReads/README.md

 # Features to implement in March release
-1. Add sign-up button on sign-in page (for new users)
 7. Allow passwords to be reset
 10. Instead of checking if a user hasn't followed a work by getting an error response, change the logic in the follows controller and backbone views